Bukhansanseong: History

-Three Kingdoms of Korea Era
+Three Kingdoms of Korea period

 It was first built in 132 CE by Gaeru of kingdom of Baekje.
-During Baekje era, this fortress was used for the defense of the capital when Baekje set up its capital at Wiryeseong Fortress in Hanam.
+During the Baekje era, this fortress was used for the defense of the capital when Baekje set up its capital at Wiryeseong Fortress in Hanam.

-Joseon Era
+Joseon period

 The current Bukhansanseong Fortress was built in 1711 CE by King Sukjong of Joseon.
-After the Japanese invasions of Korea (1592–98) and Second Manchu invasion of Korea(1636), fierce discussion broke out in the royal court about constructing fortress that can protect the kingdom against external threats.
+After the Japanese invasions of Korea (1592–98) and Second Manchu invasion of Korea (1636), fierce discussion broke out in the royal court about constructing fortress that can protect the kingdom against external threats.
 Although discussion about building new fortress began in 1451 CE during the era of king Munjong of Joseon, Actual construction of the Bukhansanseong Fortress began on 3 April, in 1711 during 37th year of King Sukjong of Joseon.
 The construction of Bukhansanseong Fortress was relatively faster than discussion and planning period.
 12.7 km of Fortress outer wall was built just in 6-month time (October in 1711).
-Haeng-gung (행궁, Temporary Palace), was built in May 1712, and Jong-seong-mun, (중성문), which was built to protect inner fortress and essential facilities, such as Haeng-gung or jung-heung-sa (중흥사), was finished in 1714.
+Haeng-gung (행궁, Temporary Palace), was built in May 1712, and Jongseongmun, (중성문), which was built to protect inner fortress and essential facilities, such as Haenggung or jung-heung-sa (중흥사), was finished in 1714.